Formal Security Analysis on dBFT Protocol of NEO: dBFT Formal Presentation

 \subsection{Speaker and Delegates}

 The delegates reply to the request from clients according to the consensus process.
-When the consensus starts, the nodes that participate in the consensus process decide their roles first by a deterministic way $p=(h-v)\mod n$ to simulate a round-robin algorithm.
-The selected speaker executes and sends the \texttt{<Prepare>} message in the current round, and collects the \texttt{<Response>} messages from delegates.
-Two types of messages contain the information of view number $v$, block height $h$, node index $i$ and block payload.
-Note that, all of the messages are signed by the sender.
-When receiving the messages, the receiver firstly verifies their validity.
-For delegates and speaker, if the received message passes, the consensus proceeds as normal, if fail or times out, the \textit{Viewchange} is launched to restart the consensus.
+When the consensus starts, the nodes that participate in the consensus process decide their roles first by a deterministic formula $p=(h-v)\mod n$ to simulate a round-robin algorithm.
+The elected speaker executes and sends the \texttt{<Prepare>} message in the current round, and collects the \texttt{<Response>} messages from delegates.
+Both messages contain the information of view number $v$, block height $h$, node index $i$, and block payload.
+Note that, all the messages are signed by the sender.
+When receiving messages, the receiver first verifies their validity.
+For the speaker and delegates, if the received message passes, the consensus proceeds as normal; if it fails or times out, the \textit{Viewchange} is launched to restart the consensus.
 A timer is embedded inside the node to avoid being blocked.
 The detailed mechanism of \textit{Viewchange} will be discussed later.